Backup

 iCloud Drive

-Each Apple ID account has 5GB of free storage associated with it.
+Each Apple Account has 5GB of free storage associated with it.
 (You can buy more, up to 2TB: this is called iCloud+ and costs extra, billed monthly, see below.)

-Starting with macOS High Sierra, you can tell macOS to copy the files in your Desktop and Documents folders to your Apple ID account whenever they change.
+Starting with macOS High Sierra, you can tell macOS to copy the files in your Desktop and Documents folders to your Apple Account whenever they change.
 See Add your Desktop and Documents files to iCloud Drive.

 Make sure that your total storage is less than 5GB, or buy more iCloud storage.
 You can make new folders called e.g. Storage or Private somewhere else on your computer and move files that you don't need to back up in iCloud into these folders.